Ben Lee: Solo career

-In addition, the song was featured on the soundtracks to the 2005 films Just Friends and Deuce Bigalow: European Gigolo, as well as the soundtracks to the television series, Grey's Anatomy, Hidden Palms and Scrubs.
-In 2006 it was used in a television commercial for Dell Computers.
+In addition, the song was featured on the soundtracks to the 2005 films Just Friends and Deuce Bigalow: European Gigolo as well as the soundtracks to the television series Grey's Anatomy, Hidden Palms and Scrubs.
+In 2006, it was used in a television commercial for Dell Computers.
 On 26 March 2006, Lee performed "We're All in This Together" from Awake Is the New Sleep at the closing ceremony of the 2006 Commonwealth Games.
 The single for "We're All in This Together" was released on 8 April 2006.
 The CD includes cover versions of the song by Pony Up, Holidays on Ice and Gelbison.
-"We're All in This Together" is being used in commercials for Kohl's (2008), Coca-Cola (Remixed Australian Summer Series Ads in 2007), the South Australian Government (2006), the Salvation Army Red Shield Appeal (2007) and Telus Mobility's "My Faves" (2007).
+"We're All in This Together" has been used in commercials for Kohl's (2008), Coca-Cola (Remixed Australian Summer Series Ads in 2007), the South Australian Government (2006), the Salvation Army Red Shield Appeal (2007), and Telus Mobility's "My Faves" (2007).

-Lee released his sixth album, Ripe, on 18 September 2007 with Benji Madden and Mandy Moore making appearances.
-Mandy Moore sung a light-hearted, '50s style duet with Lee called "Birds and Bees".
+Lee released his sixth album, Ripe, on 18 September 2007, with Benji Madden and Mandy Moore making appearances.
+Mandy Moore sang a light-hearted, 1950s-style duet with Lee called "Birds and Bees".
 "Mandy was very sweet and did her best Olivia Newton-John for me.
 I'm really psyched about this recording," Lee says.
 Madden helped out with some backing vocals, along with US band Rooney and Sara Watkins from the band Nickel Creek.
 "American Television" from the album was used in a VH1 advertisement for Flavor of Love 3 and the song "Ripe" appeared in an episode of One Tree Hill (Season 5, episode 2).

 In 2007, Lee performed a cover of Crosby, Stills & Nash's "Our House" for Landmarks on The DL.

 In February 2009, Lee released his seventh studio album, The Rebirth of Venus, which received mixed reviews.
 It featured guest performances from the likes of Missy Higgins and Patience Hodgson, and peaked at No.21 on the ARIA Charts.

 Lee's eighth studio album, Deeper into Dream, was released on 11 October 2011.
 It was Lee's first attempt at a concept album, basing the entire 12 tracks around the dream state.
 Despite not charting, it was received fairly favourably by critics.